 The soft serve at Bake is fantastic.
 This old-school bakery in Chinatown serves a wide range of pastries, and they’re also known for the taiyaki - a Japanese fish-shaped waffle situation - which they also happen to use as the cones for their soft serve.
 You can go for the matcha, vanilla, or a mix of both, but when the cone’s this good, we’d keep it simple with the vanilla.
 This place has a card minimum of £10 so unless you’re rolling as a group, or prepared to eat three before they melt (good for you), then bring cash.

 This place in Soho is from the team behind Italian restaurant Bocca Di Lupo, and everything from their banging sour cherry stracciatella to the rustic deli feel and old school Italian film posters on the walls, marks this as one of the best places to eat gelato in London.
 The flavours change regularly, but you’re pretty much guaranteed to find something you like, whether it’s a classic like pistachio or something a little different like peanut butter and raspberry.
-Also worth knowing the weekend this place is open until 12am, so if you’re looking for an early-in-the-game summer date, all we can say is, three scoops at Gelupo.
+Also worth knowing that at weekends, this place is open until 12am, so if you’re looking for an early-in-the-game summer date, all we can say is, three scoops at Gelupo.
 You’re welcome.

 Honestly, if National Rail was anything like Milk Train, commuters would be happier people.
 Sure, this Covent Garden spot has a wall of fake flowers, one too many motivational ice cream catchphrases, and the kind of mad candyfloss creations that’ll give a toddler palpitations, but ignore all that.
 You’re here for their cookies and cream ice cream.
 This is one of the few places where we’d actually recommend foregoing a cone so you can load up on all of their toppings.
-Get added mini oreos with the cookies and cream or live a lesser life.
+Get added mini Oreos with the cookies and cream or live a lesser life.

 Oddono’s makes some seriously good gelato.
 Flavour wise, you can expect everything from chocolate, to coconut, to vodka lemon, plus several sorbet options.
 Their original shop is in Kensington, but the Stoke Newington spot has the advantage of lots of indoor seating, which is perfect if you’re looking for more of a sit down situation, or if it starts pissing it down the second you’ve ordered, because London.
+They’re delivering locally from most of their stores.

 It’s your classic love story.
 Cream meets a freezer, they have beautiful gelato babies.
 The rest, as they say, is history.
 That’s what Shakespeare was on about right?
 This artisan gelateria in Stoke Newington serves some wonderfully creamy gelato.
 There are plenty of options like white chocolate, hazelnut, and ricotta with caramelised figs, but if the biscokrok is on you shouldn’t hesitate to get it.
 Plus, the black cherry praline is some of the best vegan gelato we’ve tried.
 Don’t miss the mini ice cream cones that you can use as a spoon, which is basically the single most useful invention since someone came up with big ice cream cones.